alexbelij/Google-Analytics-FB-Graph-API/README.md

         3: Require the other files, as you have seen that i have exported `arrayJson` from each file.<br />
         4: Write the required excel generation code and run node report.js.<br />

+If you find any difficulty ping me at dubeyshubhankar007@gmail.com
 Any comments and feedbacks are welcome, THANKS.